 There are quite a lot of milestones that the Election Commission of India has brought about in these 70 years of existence in the country.
 Some of these notable achievements of the ECI happen to be the introduction of the electronic voting machine in the year 2004 in the Lok Sabha elections.
 Another great achievement by the ECI is the introduction of voter ID cards for the people of the country.
 The introduction of NOTA in the year 2014 is another example of how well the ECI works on its own.
 The Robust and bold implementation of the model code of conduct during the elections of 2009 was another great milestone to know.

 The Election Commission of India has contributed significantly to make India a democratic nation.
 The people with the help of this body elects the members who on behalf of the people are ruling the country.
 This body has created great independence in the procedure of election.

-Ans.
-NOTA means "None of The Above", the option enables the voter to officially register the vote of rejection for all the candidates who are contesting.
+NOTA means "None of The Above", and the option enables the voter to officially register the vote of rejection for all the candidates who are contesting or standing.
 When a voter chooses to press the NOTA, this indicates that the voter will not choose to vote for any of the parties in the election.

 Secularism is the principle that seeks to conduct human affairs that are based on secular and naturalistic considerations.
 Secularism is most commonly defined as the separation of religion from civic affairs and from the state, this may be broadened to a similar position that concerns the need to suppress religion in any of the public spheres.